 What Is Gap Insurance and How Does It Work?

 Gap insurance is an optional auto insurance coverage that protects you from financial loss when your vehicle's actual cash value falls below your outstanding loan or lease balance.
-This "gap" occurs because cars depreciate rapidly while loan payments reduce your balance slowly, especially in the first few years of ownership.
+This "gap" occurs because cars depreciate rapidly while loan payments reduce your balance slowly — especially in the first few years of ownership.

 Understanding the Gap Insurance Process

-When your vehicle is declared a total loss due to an accident or theft, your standard comprehensive or collision insurance pays only the car's actual cash value minus your deductible.
-If you owe more than this amount, you're responsible for the difference — unless you have gap insurance to cover you.
+When your vehicle is declared a total loss due to an accident or theft, your standard comprehensive or collision insurance pays only the car's actual cash value (ACV) minus your deductible.
+If you owe more than this amount, you're responsible for the difference — unless you have gap insurance to cover it.

 When Gap Insurance Pays Out